shakad72/group-7-gc/use-cases/use-case-7.md

 ### Goal in Context

-As a user, I want to sort a list of all cities in the world, organized by population from largest to smallest.
+As a user, I want to sort a list of all cities in the world, organized by population from largest to smallest so that I can gain insights into the most populous urban centers globally.

 ### Scope